mayamathur/evalue_website/resources/index.md

 ## More resources for E-values for unmeasured confounding

-In addition to using this website, you can alternatively compute E-values (VanderWeele & Ding, 2017) using the R package [EValue](https://cran.r-project.org/web/packages/EValue/index.html) (Mathur et al., 2018) or the Stata module
+In addition to using this online tool, you can alternatively compute E-values (VanderWeele & Ding, 2017) using the R package [EValue](https://cran.r-project.org/web/packages/EValue/index.html) (Mathur et al., 2018) or the Stata module